KAVIRAJec/AWS-Learnings/10-AWS-Monitoring-and-Management/README.md

         - Consistent hybrid experience
         - Integration with AWS services and APIs
         - Support for low-latency applications
+15. **AWS Inspector**: AWS Inspector is an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.
+It automatically assesses applications for vulnerabilities or deviations from best practices and provides a detailed report with findings and recommendations.
+    - **Key Features**:
+        - Automated security assessments
+        - Integration with AWS services (e.g., EC2, Lambda)
+        - Detailed reports and remediation guidance
+        - Support for custom assessment rules

 ### AWS data management services:
 1. **Amazon Key Management Service (KMS)**
 2. **AWS Secrets Manager**